Don't let capacity concerns or virtualized servers bog down the performance of your storage systems. Here are 10...

 Networked storage is incredibly complex, requiring a diverse set of hardware and software elements to interoperate smoothly.
 Not surprisingly, one of the most common causes of slow storage performance is the misconfiguration or actual failure of one or more of these components.
 Therefore, the first place to look for better performance is in the existing storage I/O stack.

 Check server and storage array logs for signs of physical faults; I/O retries, path movement and timeouts along a functional link are sure signs.
 Try to isolate the failing element, but start with cable-related components.
 Flaky transceivers and cables are common, and can seriously impact performance while still letting things run well enough to go unnoticed.
-These items often
+These items often fail after being physically disturbed, so be especially vigilant after installation, migration or removal of data center equipment.

 1. Freshen firmware and drivers